unixwzrd/unixwzrd.github.io/html/_posts/2025-02-20-building-a-modern-jekyll-site.md

 ## A Future Where AI Supports Advocacy

 Parental alienation is not just a legal issue; it is an emotional and psychological one.
-By harnessing the power of AI, we are not just developing a piece of software—we are **creating a tool for advocacy, clarity, and change**.
-AI has the potential to surface the truth hidden in thousands of messages, allowing courts, legal experts, and families to see the full picture—not just the distorted version presented by those seeking to control the narrative.
+By harnessing the power of AI, we are not just developing a piece of software - we are **creating a tool for advocacy, clarity, and change**.
+AI has the potential to surface the truth hidden in thousands of messages, allowing courts, legal experts, and families to see the full picture - not just the distorted version presented by those seeking to control the narrative.

 This is a turning point.
 The technology is here.
 The need is urgent.
 And the time to act is now.